SCRT-HQ/VaporShell/docs/glossary/New-VSCloudFormationStack.md

----
-layout: glossary
-title: New-VSCloudFormationStack
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCloudFormationStack

 ## SYNOPSIS
-Adds an AWS::CloudFormation::Stack resource to the template
+Adds an AWS::CloudFormation::Stack resource to the template.
+The AWS::CloudFormation::Stack type nests a stack as a resource in a top-level template.

 ## SYNTAX